Best Places to Watch Australian Sport in Sydney

 Given its size and relatively recent soccer heritage, Australia fights above its weight in the international competition, regularly qualifying for the World Cup.

-Where to watch Soccer in Sydney
+Where to watch a soccer game in Sydney

 Soccer is a summer sport, and if you’re in the city between October and May, you should easily be able to catch a game.
 The domestic competition is known as the A-League in which Sydney fields two teams, Sydney FC and the Western Sydney Wanderers.